 "COMPETITOR WITH A VENGEANCE"

-and grasp the magnitude of that statement.
+moment and grasp the magnitude of that statement.
 Coach Schlarman has coached a Freshmen

 Regional Championship Team, a JV Regional Championship team and two varsity Regional

 Championship teams.
 He has coached such individuals as Eric Glazer, Derrick Smith, and Jared

 Lorenzen.
 Yet, without hesitation he cites Seiter as the greatest athlete he has ever coached.
-Quite an honor!!!

-he was Mustang Superstar Nathan Seiter's younger brother.
-Justin bypassed freshmen basketball
+that he was Mustang Superstar Nathan Seiter's younger brother.
+Justin bypassed freshman basketball

-and played with the JVs.
-At first he played exclusively JV ball and was not a varsity factor until his
+and played up with the JVs.
+At first he played JV ball exclusively and was not a varsity factor until his

 sophomore season when Coach Willie Schlarman arrived on the scene at Brossart High School.
-Coach Schlarman
+Coach

-Brian Macke.
-Justin blended well with that group and funcitoned as a seasoned veteran.
-In those early
+Garrett Hadden and Brian Macke.
+Justin blended well with that group and functioned as a seasoned

 On Green and White "Meet the Team" Night in 1998, Justin Seiter sustained a badly broken wrist which